Cartoon Network

 A template system that handled compliance by default.

-The wireframes document every step of the registration system — from template structure through account creation, profile setup, EULA and parental notification, to login and password error states.
+The wireframes document every step of the registration system, from template structure through account creation, profile setup, EULA and parental notification, to login and password error states.
 Each step was designed as a reusable template component that could be assembled differently per property while guaranteeing consistent compliance outcomes.
+I also documented the logic behind the templates so teams understood when a specific message, consent step, or account state was required.

 Design Decision